mtl-brainhack-school-2019/Isabelle-Simard_Multimodal_ML/README.md

 ### To-Do

-- [ ]  Read Nilearn documentation
+- [X]  Read Nilearn documentation
-- [ ]  Data exploration and visualization
+- [X]  Data exploration and visualization
-- [ ]  Write script to reproduce age prediction machine learning tutorial
+- [ ]  Re-run script age prediction machine learning tutorial using FNC
 - [ ]  Read documentation on how to model spatial maps in Nilearn
 - [ ]  Read documentation on how to model power spectra in Nilearn
-- [ ]  Write script of machine learning algorithm using spatial maps to predict age
+- [ ]  Modify ML tutorial script to predict age using neural activity
-- [ ]  Write script of machine learning algorithm using power spectra to predict age
+- [ ]  Modify ML tutorial script to predict age using power spectra
-- [ ]  Write script of machine learning algorithm combining FNC, spatial maps and power spectra to predict age
+- [ ]  Modify ML tutorial script to predict age using a combination of FNC, neural activity and power spectra
 - [ ]  Read on techniques to statistically compare accuracy of machine learning algorithm
 - [ ]  Statistically compare the performance of the 4 algorithms built